Last updated on

 7.2.
 Working while Studying in Germany

-Students who come from countries outside of the European Economic Area (EU and EFTA) are only allowed to work part-time, that is either for 120 full days a year or 240 half-days a year (140 full days a year or 280 half-days a year from March 2024) or 20 hours a week (remember this also includes voluntary work).
+Students who come from countries outside of the European Economic Area (EU and EFTA) are only allowed to work part-time, that is either 140 full days a year or 280 half-days a year (in effect since March 2024) or 20 hours a week (remember this also includes voluntary work).
 Still, this may help them cover part of the living costs.
 It goes without saying that those from the EEA countries can work full time.

 8. Finding Work in Germany after Graduation

 Citizens of the EEA countries (EU and EFTA) may stay and seek employment in Germany for as long as they wish just like any German national and they do not need a work permit.
 Other nationals, including those who normally need a visa for Germany, can extend their residence permit and stay in the country for a period of 18 months after graduation while seeking employment.
 If they find a job, their residence permit for study purposes will be converted into a residence permit for work.
 In addition, those who need a visa to enter Germany and decide to leave the country after finishing their studies can still seek employment in Germany.
-They will, however, need to apply for a six-month visa (a twelve-month visa from March 2024) for the purpose of job search (also known as the jobseeker’s visa) to return to Germany for job hunting.
-From June 2024 there will be an opportunity to apply for a so-called ‘opportunity card’ instead of the jobseeker’s visa as defined in the new Skilled Immigration Act.
+They will, however, need to apply for a twelve-month visa for the purpose of job search (also known as the jobseeker’s visa) to return to Germany for job hunting.
+Moreover, since June 2024 there is also an opportunity to apply for a so-called ‘opportunity card’ instead of the jobseeker’s visa as defined in the new Skilled Immigration Act.

 9. Summary of Steps for Applying to Study in Germany